 - Participate as an active member of the Student Life & Leadership team: attend meetings, retreats, and trainings, and provide support to major department-wide programs

-- Perform other duties as identified with supervisor to enhance professional development and/or support the success of program areas/department
+- Perform other duties as identified with supervisor to enhance professional development and/or support the success of program areas/development

-- An undergraduate degree and enrolled as full-time status in a graduate program for Fall 2021
+- An undergraduate degree and enrolled as full-time status in a graduate program for Spring 2021

 - Experience organizing and managing multiple tasks with changing deadlines and priorities

 - Demonstrated experience managing and tracking projects independently

 - Understands concepts of multiculturalism and diversity and how they impact the campus community

 - Demonstrated personal qualities: sound decision making, creativity, organization, time management, diplomacy and integrity

 - Evidence of drive and initiative as demonstrated by personal experiences and previous employment (must be a self-starter)